green-arrow/guides/source/localizable/addons-and-dependencies/managing-dependencies.md

 ### Other Assets

+All assets located in the `public` folder will be copied as is to the `dist/` folder.

+For example, a `favicon` located at `public/images/favicon.ico` will be copied to `dist/images/favicon.ico`.

-All other assets like images or fonts can also be added via `import()`.
+All other third-party assets like images or fonts can also be added via `import()`.
 By default, they
 will be copied to `dist/` as they are.